idsme/showcase_java_springboot_2019_advanced_querydsl_plus_projections/README.md

 * Spring Projections allow you to decouple your ORM domain model from your API model like DTO's.
 "But using interfaces".
 * Using QueryDSL made the implementation more adaptable at repository level.
 Cutting implementation time 6 fold.
 No unit tests needed just E2E.

-## Method to get to a REST Implementation close to theoretical specpossible:
+## Method to get to a REST Implementation close to theoretical spec possible:
 Is a rest Endpoint always an interpretation of the developer or can we generated it fully.
 Using SpringData Rest 'which millions of developers use' and might contain the true spec in a practical example as we can get.
 This project showcases that we can.